Difference between sod and seed

 Landscaping

-The answer to 'difference between sod and seed' is that sod is pre-grown grass that is cut into rolls or pieces and installed, while seed is individual grass seeds that are spread and grown from scratch.
-Sod provides an instant lawn, while seeding takes time to grow in and establish.
+The answer to 'difference between sod and seed' is that sod is pre-grown grass that is cut into strips and installed, while seed is individual grass seeds that are spread and grown from scratch.
+Sod provides an instant green lawn, while seeding takes time to grow in but is generally more affordable.

 Sources